daem0nc0re/PrivFu/ArtsOfGetSystem/README.md

         -h, --help        : Displays this help message.
         -i, --interactive : Flag to execute command with interactive mode.
         -c, --command     : Specifies command to execute.
+        -e, --endpoint    : "efsrpc", "lsarpc", "lsass", "netlogon" or "samr".
         -s, --session     : Specifies session ID.
         -t, --timeout     : Specifies timeout in milliseconds.
 Default is 3,000 ms.

 [!] -c option is required.
 ```

-Usage is same as PrintSpoofer:
+Usage is same as PrintSpoofer, but you can specify some endpoint pipe name (default is "\pipe\efsrpc").

 ```
 PS C:\Dev> whoami /user